josh-argyle/magicmirror/pages/docs/installation.md

 ---
-layout: single
 title: Installation
-permalink: /installation/
 ---

 ## Installation prerequisites

 - [Docker](https://docs.docker.com/engine/installation/)
 - to run `docker` commands without needing `sudo` please refer to the [linux postinstall documentation](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user)
 - as we are using `docker compose` commands the compose plugin must be installed.
 If missing you find [here](https://docs.docker.com/compose/install/linux/) instructions how to install it. ⚠️ This setup needs `docker compose` version `2.20.3` or above, you can check the version with `docker compose version`.
-If you don't want to use compose, see [this section in the FAQ](/magicmirror/faq/#how-to-start-magicmirror-without-using-composeyaml-files)
+If you don't want to use compose, see [this section in the FAQ](/docs/faq.html#how-to-start-magicmirror2-without-using-compose-yaml-files)

 ## Additional prerequisites for running on a raspberry pi with Scenario **electron** ✌️ or **client** 👌

-- disable the screensaver (depends on the underlying os), otherwise MagicMirror will disappear after a while.
+- disable the screensaver (depends on the underlying os), otherwise MagicMirror² will disappear after a while.
 - enable "Wait for Network at Boot" (with `sudo raspi-config`, navigate to "3 boot options" and choose "B2 Wait for Network at Boot").
-If not set, some modules will remaining in "loading..." state because MagicMirror starts to early.
+If not set, some modules will remaining in "loading..." state because MagicMirror² starts to early.
-- when using wlan you should disable "power_save" (depends on the underlying os, e.g. `sudo iw wlan0 set power_save off`), otherwise MagicMirror can not update the displayed data without working internet connection.
+- when using wlan you should disable "power_save" (depends on the underlying os, e.g. `sudo iw wlan0 set power_save off`), otherwise MagicMirror² can not update the displayed data without working internet connection.

 ## Installation of this Repository